-The Cuban EIA process in Law No. 81 follows the model that is generally used by international organizations and many countries.
-In 1999, CITMA promulgated regulations for the implementation of the license/EIA system.
-The Cuban EIA process is centered around the written analysis of a project's environmental impacts.
+The Cuban EIA process in Law No. 81 follows the model that is generally used by international organizations100 and many countries.
+In 1999, CITMA promulgated regulations for the implementation of the license/EIA system.101 The Cuban EIA process is centered around the written analysis of a project's environmental impacts.
 Like many such processes, there are two possible written analyses: the information required to accompany the application for the environmental license and the information that must be included in the more thorough EIS, if required.
-Both documents should include: a description of the project; the presentation of alternatives to the proposed project; discussion of the affected environmental consequences if the project is carried out; and a description of measures to mitigate the proposed project's environmental impact.
+Both documents should include: a description of the project; the presentation of alternatives to the proposed project; discussion of the affected environment or existing conditions that the project will be placed into; the environmental consequences if the project is carried out; and a description of measures to mitigate the proposed project's environmental impact.